 An American cartoonist, sculptor, author, engineer, and inventor, Goldberg received a Pulitzer Prize for his political cartooning in 1948.
 He was also a founding member and the first president of the National Cartoonists Society.

 Brooks Hansen is a novelist, screenwriter, and illustrator.
 He is the author nine books, including novels both for adults and young readers.
 His first novel, The Chess Garden, was named a Best Book of the Year by Publishers Weekly, and he won a Guggenheim Fellowship for his novel John the Baptist.
-His new novel, The Unknown Woman of the Seine, is forthcoming from Delphinium Books.
+His new novel is The Unknown Woman of the Seine (Delphinium Books, 2021).

 Tony and Emmy award-winning stage and screen performer, Neil Patrick Harris is best known for his roles as Barney Stinson in the popular CBS sitcom How I Met Your Mother and as the iconic and beloved Doogie Howser, M.D.
 He’s been in many movies, hosted the Tonys, the Emmys, and the Oscars, and performed in several Broadway shows.